 Kantara’s Identity Assurance Framework: Revision and New Trust Marks

 Given the new Digital Identity Guidelines, 800-63-3, that NIST has released, available at https://pages.nist.gov/800-63-3/ , Kantara Initiative Inc. (KI) coordinated strategic sessions to tackle the challenging task of changing its framework to accommodate the new requirements.
 As with everything we do at Kantara, we do it together with the community we serve.
-We ran a strategic consultation process that included Kantara’s approved CSPs, accredited Assessors and other community participants and created a sub-group of the Identity Assurance Working Group (IAWG) charged with developing a new Scheme.
-The Scheme is expected to be operational by April 2018.
+We ran a strategic consultation process that included Kantara’s approved CSPs, accredited Assessors and other community participants and created a sub-group of the Identity Assurance Working Group (IAWG) charged with developing a new Scheme, which is now operational.
+Learn more: https://kantarainitiative.org/trustoperations/classes-of-approval

 Kantara’s market leadership for manageable Identity Assurance has taken another bold step forward.
 The new NIST Digital Identity Guidelines, 800-63-3 has handed Kantara (KI) a perfect opportunity to develop 800-63-3 – a new Scheme from its globally acknowledged Identity Assurance Framework (IAF) with corresponding assessment, approval and Trust Mark for Service Providers offered by Kantara’s Trust Framework Operations Program, that conform to the requirements of the standard together with Kantara’s Service Assessment Criteria (SAC).